 SEE ALSO: 5 Signs It's Time to Replace Your Windows

-The most important question at hand is whether new windows will give you a good return on investment.
-According to the National Association of Realtors 2016 cost vs. value report, homeowners who replaced their windows with new energy efficient windows on average saw a return of 72% of the project cost upon resale.1
+Before you replace all of your windows ahead of a home sale, take a look at the most recent return on investment for this type of project.
+According to the National Association of Realtors 2020 cost vs. value report, homeowners who replaced their windows with new energy efficient windows saw an average return of over 72% of the project cost upon resale.

 SEE ALSO: 4 Tips to Sell Your House Fast

-The second crucial question we need to answer is whether replacing windows increases the likelihood that a house will sell, and sell quickly.
-And the answer is likely yes.
+The second crucial question we need to answer is whether replacing windows increases the likelihood of a quick home sale.
+The answer may be... yes!

-A 2016 survey by the National Association of Homebuilders2 found that 87 percent of home buyers considered ENERGY STAR windows to be essential or desirable.
-Energy efficiency is an attractive quality because buyers do not want to purchase a home that will lead to them spend excess money on heating and air conditioning bills.
+A 2021 survey by the National Association of Homebuilders found that 83% of home buyers considered ENERGY STAR windows to be essential or desirable.
+Energy efficiency is an attractive quality because most buyers do not want to purchase an inefficient home that generates excessive monthly energy costs.

-Buyers also may not want to go through the hassle of replacing the windows themselves after they move in.
-Old windows are less efficient and may have further problems that would fail the home inspection.
-Faced with a choice between a home with windows that need to be replaced and a home that costs slightly more but has new, efficient windows, the new windows may give the impression that a home is more “turnkey.”
+Many buyers also prefer not to go through the hassle of replacing home windows themselves.
+Older windows are less efficient and may have further problems that would result in a failed home inspection.
+Faced with a choice between a home with windows that need to be replaced and a home that costs slightly more but has new, efficient windows, many buyers prefer the turnkey solution.

-Besides increasing energy efficiency, new windows can also make a home look more modern and put-together.
-This can be a major selling point for buyers who do not want to do any renovation after they purchase.
+Besides increasing energy efficiency, new windows can also make a home look more modern and well-maintained.
+This can be a major selling point for buyers who do not want to do any renovations after they purchase a home.

 In sum, investing in new windows may make selling your home easier, although it is not a guarantee.

-It's important to keep in mind that you cannot replace your old windows with just any new windows.
-You have to replace them with windows that fit the house.
-If you choose replacement windows that look awkward or out of place, you can actually end up detracting from the value of your home.
+Choosing replacement windows is both an art and a science.
+Window replacements should fit the style of your home.
+Selecting replacement windows that look awkward or out of place can actually detract from the value of your home.
 For example, installing modern vinyl windows in a traditional, colonial style home will probably give the house a confusing, even off-putting appearance that may drive buyers to look elsewhere.

-Take your time with choosing new windows and think critically about what will upgrade your home without making it look like a hodgepodge.
-Pay attention to the window material you choose for your replacement as well as the cost for the project.
+Take your time in choosing new windows for your home.
+Think critically about the proper window style.
+Pay attention to the window material you choose for your replacement as well as the cost of the project.